ShaneCurcuru/shaneslides/apachecon/TheASFWay-ComCode2025.md

 ---
 template: logorb
-# Caution: Umbrella projects
+# Anti-pattern: Umbrella projects

-Apache Jakarta *was* an umbrella project - with many different sub-projects and components and communities - each *slightly different*.
+Apache Jakarta *was* an umbrella project: many different sub-projects and communities, with different technologies.

-PMCs must be coherent communities to equitably recognize merit.
+PMCs should be coherent communities to equitably recognize merit.

 ???
 A cautionary tale: in the past, we have had successful projects that grew